IEC 60320: North American ratings

-Given the 120 V (±5%) mains supply used in the United States and Canada, these higher ratings permit devices with C6 and C8 inputs to draw more than 114 V × 2.5 A = 285 W from the mains, and devices with C14 inputs to draw more than 1140 W from the mains.
+Given the 120 V (±5%) mains supply used in the United States and Canada, these higher ratings permit devices with C6 and C8 inlets to draw more than 114 V × 2.5 A = 285 W from the mains, and devices with C14 inlets to draw more than 1140 W from the mains.

-This is exploited by high-powered computer power supplies, up to 1200 W output, and even some particularly efficient 1500 W output models to use the more popular C14 input on products sold worldwide.
+This is exploited by high-powered computer power supplies, up to 1200 W output, and even some particularly efficient 1500 W output models to use the more popular C14 inlet on products sold worldwide.

-Although less common, power bricks with C6 and C8 inputs and ratings up to 300 W also exist.
+Although less common, power bricks with C6 and C8 inlets and ratings up to 300 W also exist.

 Appliance couplers

-The dimensions and tolerances for connectors and appliance inlets are given in standard sheets, which are dimensioned drawings showing the features required for safety and interchangeability.
+The dimensions and tolerances for connectors, appliance inlets, appliance outlets and plug connectors are given in standard sheets, which are dimensioned drawings showing the features required for safety and interchangeability.

+Mains appliance couplers

+The mains appliance couplers are all engineered to connect an appliance via a power cord to mains power.

 C1/C2 coupler

 The C1 coupler and C2 inlet were commonly used for mains-powered electric shavers.
 These have largely been supplanted by cordless shavers with rechargeable batteries or corded shavers with an AC adapter.